-The emitter head-up display (HUD) allows the display of certain particle data.
+The emitter head-up display (HUD) enables the display of certain particle data.
 However, only one data item can be seen at a time, from a limited subset of the available data, and even a relatively small number of particles can hugely slow down the viewport playback.

-The X-Particles Console allows you to see several data items at once for one, several, or all particles.
+The X-Particles Console enables you to see several data items at once for one, several, or all particles.
 It is extremely fast and will not slow down the viewport even with large particle numbers.

 - Selecting an emitter